Re-enactment of the Landing of Captain James StirlingPrint Page

-A flagpole commemorates the first Governor of Western Australia, Captain James Stirling
+A monument commemorates the re-enactment of the landing of Captain James Stirling in 1827.

 Captain James Stirling (28 January 1791 – 22 April 1865) was a British naval officer and colonial administrator.
 His enthusiasm and persistence persuaded the British Government to establish the Swan River Colony and he became the first Governor and Commander-in-Chief of Western Australia.